zaitsev1393/ruby-samples/README.md

 These are some solution of common or uncommon (but those which i faced in the past) problems via ruby.

-The describtion of each problem is placed at the top of every .rb file.
+The description of each problem is placed at the top of every .rb file.

 ## List or problems